slyrz/insdump/README.md

 # insdump

-The insdump command prints all machine instructions a program executes.
+The insdump command disassembles and prints the machine instructions a program executes.

 ### Quickstart

 Building insdump requires the library and header files of *bfd* and *opcodes*, provided by the [GNU binutils](www.gnu.org/s/binutils/).
 If you have these files installed, run

     make